galtproject/galtproject-docs/en/contracts/applications/ArbitratorApprovableApplication.md

     // Any involved arbitrator who already has a slot in voices stack can unlock it, if he decide do not work
     // on the application
     function unlock(bytes32 _applicationId) external onlyInvolvedArbitrator;
+    // Any active arbitrator could lock an already locked slot, which was previously locked by another
+    // arbitrator and this arbitrator were expelled from ArbitratorsMultiSig function lockSlot(bytes32 _applicationId, address _expelledArbitrator) external onlyArbitrator;

     // Any involved arbitrator could vote for the application approval function aye(bytes32 _applicationId) external onlyInvolvedArbitrator;